 Globally, nations report their progress in establishing protected areas to the United Nations Environment Programme (UNEP) /IUCN World Database on Protected Areas (WDPA).
-As of August 2014, MPAs covered 3.4% of the world’s oceans, with most of such areas occurring in coastal waters and only a fraction (0.25%) occurring in Areas Beyond National Jurisdiction (ABNJ) (THOMAS ET AL 2014).
+As of August 2014, MPAs covered 3.4% of the world’s oceans, with most of such areas occurring in coastal waters and only a fraction (0.25%) occurring in Areas Beyond National Jurisdiction (ABNJ) (Thomas et al 2014).
 This indicates significant scope for scaled-up action and increasing practical experience with MPAs (IUCN 2013).
-The IUCN and UNEP-WCMC (JUFFE-BIGNOLI ET AL. 2014) used the WDPA to assess the percent coverage of protected areas for this area.
-In 2014 the Arctic realm had a 6.4% coverage of marine protection, which was up significantly from 1.8% in 1990.
+The IUCN and UNEP-World Conservation Monitoring Centre used the WDPA to assess the percent coverage of protected areas for the Arctic, determining that in 2014 the Arctic realm had a 6.4% coverage of MPAs, up significantly from 1.8% in 1990 (Juffe-Bignoli et al. 2014).